pateldivyam26/Electives-Selection-Portal/README.md

 ## Introduction

 The Electives Selection Portal provides a user-friendly interface for students to view and choose program elective courses.
-The portal uses student-provided information, such as branch, domain, semester, and completed credits, to display a customized list of eligible courses.
+The portal uses student-provided information, such as branch, domain, and completed credits, to display a customized list of eligible courses.
 It provides essential details about each course, including descriptions and prerequisites, and offers a convenient link to access the syllabus PDF.
+It also displays the names of professors who have taught the course in the past two years.
 Additionally, the portal allows students to generate a PDF document containing their selected courses in a tabulated format, facilitating easy reference for future use.
 These features collectively enhance the user experience of the Elective Selection Portal, providing students with relevant course options, comprehensive information, and convenient methods to store and access their elective selections.

 ## Features